luispedro/cq/markup/README.txt

 because I wasn't forcing evaluation!
 So it all passed even when the main programme seemed broken.

+According to my time tracker, I spent exactly 7 hours on this project over the last 3 days.
+This does not count the time when I was thinking about this on the way to lunch and finally realised that the two parser solution was idiotic.

 ** Author

 Luis Pedro Coelho <luis@luispedro.org>